 Not only are you what you eat – the same applies to cattle and dairy products.

-Due to its high content of vitamin A and beta-carotene, hay-milk butter has a creamy yellow color.
+Due to its high vitamin A and beta-carotene content, grass-fed butter is creamy yellow.
 On top of that, it contains plenty of vitamin K2.

 Also, the conjugated linoleic acid in grass-fed butter maintains muscle mass (McCrorie et al. 201131).